From abundance, all benefits flow

 88%

-of stocks have a biomass above current management targets
+of the national TACC is from stocks that have a biomass above current management targets

 210